AI-Assisted Student Support and Progress Summaries

 Suggested Workflow

-Use AI to standardize drafting while keeping educator review in control.
+Use AI to standardize drafting while keeping educators in control of interpretation and sharing.

 Implementation Blueprint